AbsaOSS/enceladus/README.md

 In case the pattern already includes information to recognize the time zone, the `timezone` entry in _metadata_ will be ignored.
 Namely if the pattern includes 'z', 'Z' or 'X' placeholder or `epoch`/`milliepoch` keywords.

-**NB!** Due to spark limitation, only values roughly consisting of General time zone option (`z` placeholder) are supported.
+**NB!** Due to spark limitation, only time zone ids are accepted as valid values.
 To get the full list of supported time zone denominators see the output of Java's [`TimeZone.getAvailableIDs()` function](https://docs.oracle.com/javase/8/docs/api/java/util/TimeZone.html#getAvailableIDs--).

 ##### Default value